Getting the job Done

 This may be a familiar scene for you.
 It may be part of your work lifestyle.
 And you probably leave the office space wishing that you could have achieved more but there is always – tomorrow!

 Getting the job done requires that we learn to say no!
 Most distractions are there because we want them to be!
 We enjoy the thought of feeling needed.
 So, we engage in distractions whether helpful or not.
 Making excuses for distractions is unhelpful.
 We need to learn the fine art of saying – no!

 We have 168 hours in our week.
 Use them wisely.

 Plan your day.
 I’ll be writing more about this in the near future.
 Planning does not have to be rigid but it will require self discipline and focus in order to achieve your goals each day.

 “The key is not to prioritise what’s on your schedule, but to schedule your priorities.” – Stephen Covey

 Realise that multitasking is a myth.
 I am often caught out thinking that I am doing more when in reality I am achieving less.
 Set yourself to discontinue the practice of trying to multitask.
 Next, put your mobile on silent and find a way to work on your specific task without being distracted by social media.
 I am reliably told that there are apps to help you focus and not be distracted.
-How about this?
-I haven’t used it so I cannot recommend it but this is what I mean CLICK THIS LINK
+How about self control as a discipline.

 See you soon…